 Star Trek: The Motion Picture (1979)

 That's not to say it isn't good, in fact, it's great.
-The songs are good, the singing, the musicianship, the recording and mixing are top notch and it's a very well produced.
+The songs are good, the singing, the musicianship, the recording, and mixing are top notch and it's very well produced.
 Maybe it's too well produced for Power Pop, there's not much sign of grit, this album has been highly polished.

-It's definitely got a Power Pop soul, but how could you not have that influence when you've enlisted people like Eric Barao, Kai Danzberg and Bleu?
+It's definitely got a Power Pop soul, but how could you not have that influence when you've enlisted people like Eric Barao, Kai Danzberg, and Bleu?
 Those guys drip Power Poperpetration from every pore, it would be very difficult to not feel the genre with them behind the wheels, and that's a good thing.

 I've written a lot about the "next phase of Power Pop."
-There's bands today making music that feel deeply rooted in Power Pop (The Lemon Twigs, IDKHOW and Aaron Lee Tasjan to name a few).
+There are bands today making music that feel deeply rooted in Power Pop (The Lemon Twigs, IDKHOW and Aaron Lee Tasjan to name a few).
 That's the way that music changes over time, pulling influences from previous decades and calling Dear Stella "Power Pop" makes me think of this as a new definition of Power Pop.
 As Eric Barao likes to remind me, "No musician likes to be labelled."

 So, maybe it is Power Pop, maybe it's not.
 Whatever it is, it's good.
 There's moments that reminded me of the prog rock experimental fusion from bands like Jellyfish, Klaatu and The Lickerish Quartet (Time Machine).
-Then there's songs that reminded me the Torch Song, Lounge Singers and pop stars from a movies like The Fabulous Baker Boys or the Josie And The Pussycats Movie.
+Then there are songs that reminded me the Torch Song, Lounge Singers and pop stars from movies like The Fabulous Baker Boys or the Josie And The Pussycats Movie.
 Still there's pure Disney moments, songs that feel like they were left off the Frozen 2 Soundtrack.

 But it is one of the most impressive releases of 2020 and definitely worth checking out.